smartface/router/README.md

 ## Installation
 Router already comes preinstalled in the Smartface Workspace.
-If you have accidently deleted it or want to install at someplace else, use this commend
+If you have accidently deleted it or want to install at someplace else, use this command
 ```
 yarn add @smartface/router
 ```